Welcome to the comprehensive guide on how to sell your home fast in Charlotte.

 Check out the online community marketplace, Airbnb.
 People who wish to rent their homes, or a space in their home, are connected with folks who are searching for accommodations.
 You might even consider taking a trip abroad while waiting for your house to sell.
 Airbnb has locations in 190 countries around the world, and 34,000 cities.

-Airbnb guests pay by a secure online payment system.
+Airbnb guests pay through a secure online payment system.
 Payment is due when space is booked.
 Your host will set the rates and you may find that prices change depending on the dates you choose.
 Additional fees are applied to the base fee and include a cleaning fee, extra guest fee, an Airbnb guest fee, and a currency exchange fee.

 How to negotiate the price when selling your house